almostearthling/copyjob/README.md

-The command called with `--quiet` or `-q` as parameter, followed by the configuration file path, will only exit with an *error* value in case of unrecoverable errors, and when invoked with the `--parsable-output` or `-p` parameter will produce output that would be easier for another program to parse, although more difficult for a human to read.
+The command called with `--quiet` or `-q` as parameter, followed by the configuration file path, will only exit with an *error* value in case of unrecoverable errors, and when invoked with the `--parsable-output` or `-p` parameter will produce output in JSON format, that would be easier for another program to parse, although more difficult for a human to read.
 The basic invocation is

 ```sh
 copyjob path/to/config.toml
 ```

-which will read the file `path/to/config.toml` and perform the jobs that the user defined and activated there, producing a readable (although messy) output.
+which will read the file `path/to/config.toml` and perform the jobs that the user defined and activated there, producing a readable (yet messy) output.

 ## An example of configuration file